 Victor P Taffa

-Andrews Government is supporting the upgrade in consultation with the Moyne Shire Council, VicRoads and the local community, whose input and recommendations are driving the process.
+State Government is supporting Warrnambool City Council to deliver the project in partnership with the local community, whose input and recommendations have helped drive the process.